 Corticosteroids have marked anti-inflammatory effects, and it is assumed that their analgesic action in osteoarthritis is in some way related to their anti-inflammatory properties.
 Evidence of their effectiveness is not consistent.
 However it remains a reasonable consideration in patients with arthritis when surgery is not indicated.

 Having a mechanical cause for your knee pain may be amenable to key hole or arthroscopic treatment.
 Mr. Edwards undertakes 100s of knee arthroscopies each year.
 A number of conditions can be improved by arthroscopic surgery.
 These include torn cartilage (meniscus) which may require repair or trimming, treatments to areas of isolated lining (articular) cartilage damage including abrasion, ablation, microfracture and if necessary semi-synthetic grafting, pinching (impingement) of thickened lining tissue (plica conditions and fat pad impingement), and ligament injury.
+However, arthroscopy is not an effective treatment of knee osteoarthritis.

 People with painful knees and significant arthritis can have their lifestyles dramatically curtailed.
 In these cases total or partial knee replacements can restore function, reduce or even abolish pain and allow the person to enjoy the activities they have been unable to undertake possibly for years due to their knees.